-If you are planning a move to Raleigh, and you have, or are planning to have children, they will feel as though they hit the jackpot here!
+If you are planning a move to Raleigh, and you have or are planning to have children, they will feel as though they hit the jackpot here!
 The way kids feel about this city is the way singles feel about Las Vegas or surfers feel about California.
 Although there is plenty for adults to do, it is almost as if this place was designed for children.
 If your Raleigh movers have children of their own, they will likely be able to point you in the direction of a long list of attractions.
-Otherwise, this list will keep you busy for a while.
+Otherwise, this list of Raleigh attractions for kids will keep you busy for a while.

 Frankie’s Fun Park